PivotPHP/website/_docs/why-pivotphp.md

 $app->listen(8000);
 ```

 **2 minutes.
-That's all you need to build your first production-ready API.**
+That's all you need to build your first API for concept validation and local development.**

 ---